Same-sex marriage (SSM) in Ohio: Out-of-state

 Timeline concerning same-sex marriage in Ohio:

 - 2004: The state constitution was modified to ban same-sex marriage, civil unions and domestic partnerships.
-Loving, committed same-sex couples are to be treated as roommates.
+Loving, committed same-sex couples are to be continued to be treated as "legal strangers" -- as roommates without any recognition of their relationship or protections for themselves and their children.

-- 2013-APR: Poll shows that 54% of Ohio adults support a proposal to repeal the constitutional ban and legalize SSM.
+- 2013-APR: Poll shows that 54% of Ohio adults support a proposal to repeal the constitutional ban on SSM.
+This is very similar to national polls at the time.

 Topics covered in this section: